 What problems can teeth grinding cause?

-Teeth grinding can result in wear on the surface of teeth.
+Teeth grinding can result in wear on the tooth surfaces.
 This weakens enamel and tooth structure.
 Teeth grinding can also cause teeth to crack, break, or chip.
-Gums may also begin to recede if you do not treat teeth-grinding issues.
+Gums may also begin to recede if you do not address teeth-grinding.

 Should I go to the dentist for teeth grinding?

-Patients should go to the dentist to address teeth grinding if they notice it as an ongoing issue.
-Dentists can address where the issue is coming from, recommend ideas to protect your teeth from further damage and fix the damage already caused.
+Patients should see a dentist to address teeth grinding if they notice it is an ongoing issue.
+Dentists can identify the source of the issue, recommend ways to protect your teeth from further damage, and repair the damage already caused.

 Do night guards really work?

 Night guards do not stop patients from grinding their teeth, but they do protect against further damage to the surface of teeth.
-The main issue with teeth grinding is the damage it causes, and wearing a night guard protects against this.
+The main issue with teeth grinding is the damage it causes, and wearing a night guard helps protect against it.

 How can I stop grinding my teeth at night?